 In today's increasingly technology-driven environment, effective legal research relies on the proficient use of digital resources.
-This foundational competency focuses on the digital tools and technologies critical to modern legal practice.
+Digital literacy is a foundational competency that focuses on the digital tools and technologies critical to modern legal practice.

-It provides a set of guidelines covering key areas of digital literacy, including digital risk management, technology fluency, and the processes of finding, evaluating, and sharing information.
+This framework provides a set of guidelines covering key areas of digital literacy, including digital risk management, technology fluency, and the processes of finding, evaluating, and sharing information.